heshamelmatary/cheri-exercises/src/missions/buffer-overflow-control-flow/README.md

 1. A baseline RISC-V compilation, to establish that the vulnerability is exploitable without any CHERI protections.

-2. A baseline CHERI-RISC-V compilation, offering strong spacial safety between heap allocations, including accounting for imprecision in the bounds of large capabilities.
+2. A baseline CHERI-RISC-V compilation, offering strong spatial safety between heap allocations, including accounting for imprecision in the bounds of large capabilities.